Losing Body Fat: A Comprehensive Guide to Achieving Your Fitness Goals

 6. Stay Consistent and Be Patient

 Fat loss is not linear.
-There will be ups and downs, plateaus and progress.
+There will be ups and downs, plateaus, and progress.
 The key is consistency, not perfection.

 Celebrate small wins, stay focused on habits (not just outcomes), and avoid comparing your journey to others.
+Remember, every step counts.

 7. Track Your Progress—But Not Just the Scale